POLICIES & PROCEDURES

 Ballet West Academy requires all students, parents and guardians to abide by the following rules of conduct.
 Any violation of these rules may be grounds for dismissal from the program.

-• The Ballet West Academy will not tolerate tobacco, drugs, alcohol or the consumption or distribution of these substances at any time while attending Ballet West Academy.
+•Students are expected to attend all regularly scheduled classes, rehearsals and performances.
+Illness or injuries must be communicated to Ballet West Academy as soon as possible.
+Repeated excused or unexcused absences may be grounds for dismissal. •Ballet West Academy will not tolerate tobacco, drugs, alcohol or the consumption or distribution of these substances at any time while attending Ballet West Academy.

 • No student will harass, demean, tease, abuse or assault another person.

-• No student shall tamper with or borrow without permission the personal property of others.
+• No student shall tamper with or take the personal property of others.

 • Inappropriate or disrespectful behavior or language will not be tolerated.